p0-security/snowflake-rest-state-p0-client/README.md

 2. Run the example file **main**.py file.
 This will run a check and remediation for the given tenant.

-3. You can use the client to run checks and remediations for your tenant by calling the `run_check_and_remediation` function with the appropriate parameters.
+3. You can use the client to run checks and remediation for your tenant by calling the `run_check_and_remediation` function with the appropriate parameters.

 ```
 from p0_client import run_check_and_remediation